cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

     }
     ```

-    Note how:
+    Note:

-    * You force `isSaved` to `true` since it is indeed always saved in the blockchain.
+    * You force `isSaved` to `true` since it is always saved in the blockchain.
-    * You do not care about saving `game.index` to state because it is actually passed in `IGameContainerProps.index`.
+    * Saving `game.index` to state is unimportant because it is actually passed in `IGameContainerProps.index`.
     * By having a separate `loadGame`, you can call it again if you know the game has changed.

 Restart `npm start` and you should now see your game.
 If you have access to `checkersd`, or any other way to send a transaction, you can make a move from the command line and refresh to confirm the change.
-If not, wait for the part about playing.
+If not, wait for the procedure about playing.

 ![Game with one move played](/show-game-1-move.png)

 ## Integrate with Keplr

-So you have _only_ made it possible to show the state of games and of the blockchain.
-That is good.
-You should let your users poke around without unnecessarily asking them to connect.
-However, to create a game, or play in one, you need to make transactions.
-This is where you need first to make the integration with Keplr possible.
+So far you have _only_ made it possible to show the state of games and of the blockchain.
+This allows your users poke around without unnecessarily asking them to connect.
+However, to create a game or play in one, you need to make transactions.
+This is where you need to make integration with Keplr possible.

 Install the necessary packages: